 Hey there, committed yogi!
 You’ve decided to devote major time to your practice and the practice of your students.
-You are pursuing your 300-hour yoga teacher training in Rishikesh.
+You are pursuing your 300 Hour Yoga Teacher Training in Rishikesh.
 This is a serious commitment, so you need to make some serious choices.
-You know an immersion training is a right path for this step, but there are many great options out there.
+You know immersion training is the right path for this step, but there are many great options out there.

 If you already know you’d like to venture out of your native land for your training, you have to first pick from a long list of International Yoga Centers you’d like to train at.
 This decision can be based on a myriad of factors, including country, climate, costs, accessibility, culture, or even your own personal bucket list for travel.

 You should wisely invest your time and money.
 We’ve created a list for you so that you can make an informed decision about where and how you want to accomplish your advanced training.

 The land of smiles is an amazing choice for your 300 hour yoga teacher training course experience.
 It’s cheap to travel in, so your budget will go further here.
 Buddhism is the main religion in this friendly country, so it’s guaranteed to align with your peaceful path.
 Culture and adventurous food will complement your training and ensure that it is an unforgettable journey you are seeking.

 Bonus: Thailand is a super popular destination for gypsy souls like yourself, so you will definitely cross paths with some quality humans and make quality friends expand your global community.

 Still Not Sure If YTT Is Right For You?
 We Created This Guide Just For You!